 Fixing older pipes is the kind of home repair often needed after a home inspection.
 Dated construction materials with a known problem in their manufacturing, ancient septic or sewage drain systems, and just basic failure caused by the passage of time will all likely come into play on whether you’ll have to consider pipe problems in the overall financial picture of homeownership.

-Average cost to repair pipes: anywhere from $300 for a leak repair to $2,500 for a sewer line repair
+The average cost to repair pipes: anywhere from $300 for a leak repair to $2,500 for a sewer line repair

 Septic System Repair